-2. Question the Questionnaire

-Directors loathe long questionnaires full of routine questions.
-If you are using a questionnaire, think about which of the following approaches best suits your board and the current circumstances:

-- Crisp & Focussed Select questions, based on an understanding of the organization's governance, past evaluations and events over the last 12 months (more on this below). - Governance Checkup A more detailed questionnaire that covers the governance landscape generally in order to get a sense of the board's general level of comfort. - Intensive Governance Review A detailed questionnaire that addresses high level issues and also probes at a deeper level on each topic.
-(This can be useful, but I would use this kind of lengthy questionnaire judicially.
-When the board undertakes an intensive governance review, it is better to minimize the paper and engage in discussion).
+- 2. Question the Questionnaire Directors loathe long questionnaires full of routine questions.
+If you are using a questionnaire, think about which of the following approaches best suits your board and the current circumstances: - (a) Crisp and Focussed Select questions, based on an understanding of the organization's governance, past evaluations and events over the last 12 months (more on this below). - (b) Governance Checkup A more detailed questionnaire that covers the governance landscape generally in order to get a sense of the board's general level of comfort.